jamesmcmyatt/hello-world/README.md

 # hello-world
 just another repository

-just trying to make some changes nut am failing
+just trying to make some changes but am failing